dagronf/DSFImageFlipbook/README.md

     <img src="https://img.shields.io/badge/tvOS-13+-green" />
 </p>

-* Load up a number of images from a gif or movie, or add images individually.
-* Define the duration for each (individual) frame
-* Start!

-DSFImageFlipbook will then present each image in the flipbook to the owner of the flipbook (using a block callback or combine publisher).
+DSFImageFlipbook presents each image in the flipbook to the owner of the flipbook (using a block callback or combine publisher) for the duration of the image frame.

+Supports :-

+* loading images from a gif, a movie or manually frame-by-frame.
+* repeat count
+* speed
+* scrubbing
+* cancellation

+## Why?

+I wanted to put an animated gif in a dock tile.
+Due to the nature of `NSDockTile` you cannot just play an `NSImageView` as the `contentView` of the tile - the only time a dock tile updates is when you tell it to (via `display()`)

+So I needed a class that could present me individual images at a defined time so that I could manually update the dock image.

 ## Examples